Spoilers For Next Week On ‘The Young And The Restless’: Dina Meets Her Grandson

 Elsewhere, Mariah (Camryn Grimes) has something big in store for Tessa (Cait Fairbanks) to celebrate their first anniversary.
 An unsuspecting Tessa wears headphones and a blindfold to keep her from figuring out what is going on.
 Incredulous, Kyle wonders what is going on, and Mariah assures him that within the hour, Tessa’s mind will be blown.

 At The Grand Phoenix, Chelsea (Melissa Claire Egan) faces Simon Black (Jeffrey Vincent Parise).
 He isn’t willing to let her slip out of paying him his half of the money that he and Chelsea’s late husband, Calvin, made.

-Although the money is frozen in a bank because the Feds are investigating the whole establishment, she has to figure out some way to appease Simon because he is not willing to disappear without getting his share of the dough.
+Although the money is frozen in a bank because the feds are investigating the whole establishment, she has to figure out some way to appease Simon because he is not willing to disappear without getting his share of the dough.
 He gives Chelsea a short 24 hours to provide him with what she owes him, and things get wild when Simon makes threats against Chelsea’s family.

 Finally, Abby (Melissa Ordway) senses that something is up with her business partner.
 She confronts Chelsea about what is going on.
 Still, Chelsea is not about to reveal that she’s dealing with Calvin’s ex-partner and their ill-gotten gains, which she had Kevin (Greg Rikaart) laundering for her before it ended up caught in an investigation.
-Chelsea begs Abby to calm down and let Chelsea handle her own business.
+Chelsea begs Abby to calm down and let her handle her own business.
 However, that does not seem like something Abby is willing to do.

 Delivered To Your INBOX